nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a Session: `add_session`

 Adds a session to Hall Pointer and associates it with specified members.
-A session contains a name, date, and points awarded.
-You can associate multiple members with a session.
+A session contains a name, date, and points awarded to each member attending the session.
+You can add multiple members to a session.

-**Format:** `add_session s/NAME d/DATE p/POINTS m/INDEX...`
+**Format:** `add_session s/NAME d/DATE p/POINTS m/INDEX [m/INDEX]…`

 <box type="tip" seamless>

+**Tip:**
-**Tip:** **Points** should be an integer between 0 and 100.
+- **Points** should be an integer between 0 and 100.
 A maximum of 100 points can be awarded to any session.
+- **Multiple members** If you have multiple members attending the session, you can add them sequentially by specifying their indexes.
+- **Duplicate Session** You cannot add a session to a member if the member already attended a session with the same name.
+If you wish to add multiple sessions with the same name to a member, consider adding a unique identifier to the session name (e.g., "Rehearsal 1", "Rehearsal 2").

 </box>